Duron27/ArxLibertatis-android-port/README.md

 USE AT YOUR OWN RISK!

-# OpenMW for Android
+# OpenMW for Android in a docker!

-To build the docker use the command "sudo docker build -t dockerfile . --progress=plain" to run it use "sudo docker run -it dockerfile"
+-   To build the docker use the command "sudo docker build -t dockerfile . --progress=plain"
+-   To run it use "sudo docker run -it dockerfile"

-the apk will be at the root directrory
+-   The apk will be at the root directory

 # Things I plan to add in the future
 -   PLOX - load order sorter